-Recanati in Le Marche is a literary town of/for/by the Italian poet Giacomo Leopardi.
-I say that not only because Leopardi was born here but also because he spent a majority part of his life writing poems inspired by the town.
-Even though Leopardi had a conflicting relationship with Recanati, one of his most famous poems “L’Infinito” (The Infinite) was written from a solitary hill of this town.
-Now, a famous vantage point, the hill is called “Hill of the Infinite” and has views that go as far as the Sibillini Mountains.
+The literary town of Recanati in Le Marche is a town of/for/by the Italian poet Giacomo Leopardi.
+I say this not only because Leopardi was born here but also because he spent a majority part of his life writing poems inspired by the town.
+Leopardi had a conflicting relationship with Recanati but one of his most famous poems “L’Infinito” (The Infinite) was written from a solitary hill of this town.
+Now a famous vantage point, the hill is known as “Hill of the Infinite” with views that go as far as the Sibillini Mountains!

 Recanati is a fascinating town that evoked a sense of sadness in me.
-Even as I write I remember the feeling of walking through the streets and thinking of the story of Leopardi.
+I remember the feeling of walking through the streets and thinking of the story of Leopardi.

-In 2014, the popular film “Il Giovane Favoloso” (Leopardi) captured the essence of the poet.
-Ever since then, the town has been revamped and the streets are decorated with the poems of Leopardi at every bend.
-It gives Recanati a real picture of being called a Literary city.
+In 2014, the popular film “Il Giovane Favoloso” (Leopardi) captured the essence of the town and the poet’s life.
+Ever since, Recanati is a revamped town with poems of Leopardi at every bend.
+It truly gives Recanati a real picture of being called a Literary city!!

 Giacomo Leopardi: 1798-1837

 - Basilica di Superga with the moon- una meraviglia

 - The view from Vomero Hill, Naples

 - Circumvesuviana train- easy way to explore Gulf Of Naples